 The impact of the COVID-19 pandemic has had a very serious impact on the operations of development actors and the populations they serve.
 Out of the polled organisations, 83.5% indicated that their operations have been negatively impacted by COVID-19.
 By contrast, 15.4% saw a positive impact whilst the remaining 1.1% said they had seen no effect on their operations.
 In response to the crisis, 23.7% of organisations had fully pivoted their operations, whilst the vast majority of 71% did so partially.

-A question was included as to whether the organisations changed their target groups as a result of COVID-19, which seemed to be a little misunderstood by most respondents.
+A question was included as to whether the organisations changed their target groups as a result of COVID-19.
 Besides the nearly 25% that answered no though, the remaining organisations instead detailed the changing condition of the populations they engaged with, and how the COVID-19 pandemic impacted the organisation’s relationship with these people.
 Small encouraging signs can be found in the 8.6% of organisations who reported that social cohesion increased, and the noted increase in health awareness (7.4%) among society members.
 This is however largely overshadowed by more painful realities on the ground.
-The most frequent grievances was a general increase in tension and stress among community members, and a decrease in food security was mentioned frequently as well.
+The most frequent grievances were a general increase in tension and stress among community members, and a decrease in food security was mentioned frequently as well.
 Other frequent terms used were an overall increase in poverty, gender-based violence and unemployment, which all indicate a significant strain on many people’s livelihoods.

 The future of development organisations

 With regards to the long term, 32% of organisations reported to already experience severe disruptions to their program and/ or services.
 8.8% reported to be able to operate for another 1-2 months, 17.6% percent could last for another 3-6 months, and 15.4% could last for another 6-12 months.
 The remaining 25% said it could last beyond the next year given the current circumstances.